 2.3 Experimental Animals and Management

 Thirty-six female growing rabbits aged between eight and ten weeks were utilized for the study.
 A two-week acclimatization period was implemented, during which the rabbits received a formulated ration.
-Subsequently, the rabbits were randomly assigned to four treatment groups, each receiving a diet containing varying levels of DDFM: 0.00% (control), 0.00%, 0.50%, 1.00 and 1.50%, respectively.
+Subsequently, the rabbits were randomly assigned to four treatment groups, each receiving a diet containing varying levels of DDFM: 0.00% (control), 0.00%, 0.50%, 1.00% and 1.50%, respectively.
 Prior to the commencement of the experiment, prophylactic measures were taken to address internal and external parasites through subcutaneous administration of ivermectin injection (0.1 ml/rabbit).
 Additionally, a broad-spectrum antibiotic, Oxytetracycline L.A (0.2 ml/rabbit), was administered to minimize bacterial load.
 The rabbits were managed under intensive conditions and housed in wired wooden rabbit hutches within an open-ended rabbit house to ensure adequate ventilation.
-Throughout the 168-day (24-week) experimental period, the rabbits were provided with feed, water, and forages ad libitum.
+Throughout the 168-day (24-weeks) experimental period, the rabbits were provided with feed, water, and forages ad libitum.
 Weekly weights were taken to monitor growth progress.

 2.4 Experimental Diets